pluong19/AAAND-Website/README.md

 * Copy the changed files from your `local` to the `www` Finder window.
 * For Windows: TBD

-* Remember to eject the mapped folder!
+* When you're completely done, remember to eject the mapped folder!

 ## How to Verify the Changes Made it to the Official Site ##